 Do you keep dreaming that you quit your job and go freelance?
 Welcome to the club!
 Most of us would love to become a freelancer, but are terrified to take the plunge.
 If you’re also wondering is freelancing worth it, consider these top reasons why you need to quit your job and consider going freelance.

-According to Upwork, there are around 55 million freelancers in the US today and it is expected to increase dramatically in the years to come, with an estimated 50% becoming solopreneurs in the US by 2020.
+According to a report, there are around 60 million freelancers in the US today and it is expected to increase dramatically in the years to come, with an estimated 50% becoming solopreneurs in the US by 2023.
 If these statistics have not still convinced you, consider the following reasons why freelancing is not just a fad but rather will be the norm for many people.

 The Internet is also on the side of freelancers, throwing up umpteen number of business opportunities in various fields along with several sites that can help you create contracts and invoices for your solopreneurship.
 So, let’s see what is freelancing meaning and why you should consider it.